ecilasun/e32e/README.md

 # E32E

-This system contains four RISC-V (rv32im) harts with the following features:
+This system contains six RISC-V (rv32im) harts with the following features:

 What's available
 - Each HART conforms to minimal feature set of rv32im (DIV/MUL and base integer instructions)